tbwa233/SAM-Mix/README.md

 ## Results
 A brief summary of our results are shown below.
 Our model SAM-Mix is compared to various baselines.
 In the table, the best scores are bolded and the second-best scores are underlined.

+## Code
+The code has been written in Python using the Pytorch framework.
+Training requries a GPU.
+We provide a Jupyter Notebook, which can be run in Google Colab, containing the algorithm in a usable version.
+The notebook includes annotations to follow along.

+## Citation